Adventurers Diary

 Location: North of the Three Ways in Northern Territory

-About: Great overnight stay as you head north from the Three Ways to Darwin.
 There’s Donkeys and Camels, a unique bar, fire pit which the owner fires up each night.
 Yarns are told, marshmallows burnt and in the morning a stunning sunrise to the East.

 Full review: https://indefiniteleave.com.au/banka-banka-station-northern-territory/

-Cost: $24 per night for 2 adults unpowered
+Cost: $25 per night for 2 adults unpowered. $35 pn for powered.

 Max nights stay: No limit